Kufa: Post-Abbasid history

 Kufan coins were among the numerous silver coins of various origins found in 1989 by the mouth of Dvina, right next to Arkhangelsk in the extreme north of Russia.
 The Kufan coins were the only non-European ones in the hoard, and testify to the very wide-ranging indirect trading links which Kufa had at one time.
 It is estimated the hoard was buried in the beginning of the 12th century, when Kufa was already long past the peak of its fortunes, but the coins might have arrived at the far north at a much earlier time.

 Kufa began to come under constant attack in the 11th century and eventually shrank and lost its importance.
 Over the last century, the population of Kufa began to grow again.
 It continues to be an important pilgrimage site for Shi'ite Muslims.

 Geography

 Kufa is located on the banks of the Euphrates River.
 It is 170 km south of Baghdad, and 10 km northeast of Najaf.

 Religious significance

 The town has produced several Shi'ite Muslim scholars.
-It also contains buildings of importance to Shi'ites:
+It also contains several sites of importance to Shi'ites: